MyPilgrimage/MyPilgrimage.github.io/_posts/2025-02-06-continuing.md

 I try to keep persistent with my hiking-training, but I have to admit that my cardio training has somewhat fallen to the wayside.
-Slowly I'm trying to find my motivation again, and to keep on pushing myself. <br />
+Slowly I'm trying to find my motivation again, and to keep on pushing myself.

 Luckily working on this page seems to work!